-- You are up to date with your COVID-19 vaccines. - You had confirmed COVID-19 within the last 90 days (meaning you tested positive using a viral test). - 1.
+- You are up to date with your COVID-19 vaccines. - You had confirmed COVID-19 within the last 90 days (meaning you tested positive using a viral test). - o Note: You still need approval from College officials.
+Read the information below. - 1.
 IF YOU were exposed to COVID-19 and are NOT up-to-date on COVID-19 vaccinations or uncomfortable sharing your vaccination status: - Fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 7.
 Student links can also be found on the College's COVID-19 Information Page.
 Employee link can be found on the portal. - Do not come back to campus unless you have received the required approval from College officials.
-If you are a student, approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the StudentCareCovidResponseTeam.
+If you are a student, approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the Student Care Covid Response Team.
 Employees will receive approval from Human Resources. - Stay home and quarantine for at least 5 full days. - Wear a well-fitted mask if you must be around others in your home. - Even if you don't develop symptoms, get a PCR test at least 5 days after you last had close contact with someone with COVID-19.
-(Rapid and Home Tests are not accepted.) - After quarantine watch for symptoms until 10 days after you last had close contact with someone with COVID-19. - Avoid travel a full 10 days after you last had close contact with someone with COVID-19. - If you develop symptoms Isolate immediately and get tested a PCR test.
-(Rapid and Home Tests are not accepted.) - Continue to stay home until you know the results.
-Wear a well-fitted mask around others.

-- Take precautions until day 10. - Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
+(Rapid and Home Tests are not accepted.) - After quarantine watch for symptoms until 10 days after you last had close contact with someone with COVID-19. - Avoid travel a full 10 days after you last had close contact with someone with COVID-19. - If you develop symptoms, Isolate immediately and get a PCR test.
+(Rapid and Home Test results are not accepted.) - Continue to stay home until you know the results.
+Wear a well-fitted mask around others. - Take precautions until day 10. - Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask. - If you must travel during days 6-10, take precautions. - Avoid being around people who are at high risk.